 Confidentiality Statement: The Survivor Advocacy program provides students who have experienced sexual or gender-based violence with a confidential place to seek support and resources within the University community.
 Students' names, identifying information and any disclosures they make to us will be kept confidential unless an advocate receives permission from the student to release the information to a specific third party for additional support services or other assistance.

-The Clery Act requires that universities report general statistics regarding crimes or incidents that occurred on campus.
-Specifically, statistics are kept related to crimes that may have occurred in any building or property owned/controlled by UA, any property within or adjacent to the same reasonably contiguous geographic area of the institution, and/or used in support of or in relation to our educational purpose.
-Per the Clery Act, Survivor Advocacy is required to provide a report of the type of incident you have experienced, the location of the incident and approximate date of occurrence.
-Any specific identifying information about a student accessing Survivor Advocacy will be kept confidential, including any information about you specifically, or the detail of the incident you have experienced.
-Survivor Advocacy staff will review the Clery Act with you to answer any questions you may have.
+The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act or 'Clery Act' requires that universities publish an annual security report that includes aggregate statistics for certain crimes reported to have occurred in any building or property owned/controlled by it, any property within or adjacent to the same reasonably contiguous geographic area of the institution, and/or used in support of or in relation to its educational purpose.
+Per the Clery Act, Survivor Advocacy may be required to provide de-identified information of the type of incident you have experienced, the location of the incident, and approximate date of occurrence if it meets Clery reporting requirements.
+However, any identifying information about a student accessing Survivor Advocacy will be kept confidential, including any information about you specifically, or details of the incident you have experienced that may identify you.
+Survivor Advocacy staff will review its reporting obligations under The Clery Act with you to answer any questions you may have.

 If you need any assistance to effectively meet or talk with the Survivor Advocacy Program, please contact the advocates at (520) 621-5767 or firstname.lastname@example.org (link sends e-mail).